 - increasing the probability of achieving the investment objectives, and - achieving the highest return over time within acceptable risk levels.

 As part of the review, we include scenario modelling, stress testing and other analytics to assess portfolio resilience to downside and concentration risks.
-For the Cash Fund it is unlikely that the target investment mix and ranges will change, because it only invests in the cash and cash equivalents asset class.

 Tactical asset allocation